tzickel/chunkedbuffer/README.md

     # For API which already provide data to be added to the buffer:

     # Can be used as an alternative if you already have the data you want to add to the buffer
-    # Complexity: Zero amortized memory allocation (when using the default pool)
+    # Complexity: Zero amortized memory allocation (when using the default pool), Zero memory copy if data's length is above input_cutoff_size
+    append(data)

+    # Copy multiple items into the buffer
+    # Complexity: Just like append's but for each of the elements in data
     extend(data)

     # Read API